 - Balance and awareness group

 - Body image group

 - Life skills group

 - Offcampus recreation therapy activities

 - Supervised meals and snacks

-The admission process for our residential eating disorder treatment center begins with a call to the admission team at 888-224-8250.
+The admission process for our eating disorder treatment facility begins with a call to the admission team at 888-224-8250.
 A clinical assessment, as well as an insurance and financial review, will ensure that patients are admitted as clinically and medically appropriate and as insurance benefits and financial resources will allow.

 - Levels of Care